 Alpha Sigma Nu has Chapters on 28 Jesuit campuses in the United States, Regis and Campion Colleges in Canada, and Sogang University in South Korea.
 Each Chapter is run by a Faculty Adviser and student officers, who coordinate the induction of new members and plan Chapter activities.
 At ΑΣΝ a Chapter is not just another campus club.
 Chapters have long-standing traditions planning:

 Retreats, Tutoring, Honors Convocations, Leadership Conferences, Lecture Series, Teacher Awards, and of course-- Community Service projects.

 Once inducted, get involved.
 Volunteer for events or run for a Chapter office.

-Our inaugural Chapter of the Year Award went to Loyola University Maryland for the 2013-14 academic year.
+Our second annual Chapter of the Year Award went to Fordham University for the 2014-15 academic year.
 Congrats on the great work!

 Below are links to documents and pages for Faculty Advisers and Officers

-Alpha Sigma Nu honors students who distinguish themselves in scholarship, loyalty to the ideals of Jesuit education, and service to others while attending one of the 28 Jesuit colleges and universities in the United States, Regis and Campion Colleges in Canada, or Sogang University in Seoul, South Korea.
-As the only honor society permitted to bear the name Jesuit, the vision of the Society is the encouragement of Ignatian inspired lifelong leaders, accomplished through Chapter action, Alumni Club programs, and ΑΣΝ website resources.
+Alpha Sigma Nu honors students of Jesuit colleges and universities who distinguish themselves in scholarship, loyalty to the ideals of Jesuit education, and service to others.
+As the only honor society permitted to bear the name Jesuit, the vision of the Society is the encouragement of Ignatian inspired lifelong leaders.